Jobs in the film industry

 Hair and make-up artists

-Providing a crucial visual aspect to any film, hair stylists and make-up artists ensure the actors in a film appear authentic to the time period the film is set, its geographical location and age of the character they're playing.
+They provide a crucial visual aspect to any film and ensure the actors in a film appear authentic to the time period, geographical location, and age of the character they're playing.

 Find out what else is required to be a hair stylist or make-up artist.